Author: Dr. Jean-Paul Rodrigue

-The greenhouse effect is a fundamental component of the regulation of the global climate and is a naturally occurring process that involves partially retaining heat in the earth’s atmosphere.
-These include carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), and halocarbons, gases that accumulate in the atmosphere long enough to reach a homogeneous composition across the world.
+The greenhouse effect is a fundamental component of regulating the global climate and is a naturally occurring process that partially retains heat in the earth’s atmosphere.
+This is achieved through gases, including carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), and halocarbons, gases that accumulate in the atmosphere long enough to reach a homogeneous composition across the world.
 Thus, irrespective of the location, their concentration is similar.
-The quantity of conventional greenhouse gases released into the atmosphere has increased substantially since the industrial revolution and particularly over the last 25 years.
-The respective impacts of greenhouse gases are further complicated by differences in their atmospheric lifetime (or residence time), which is the time they spend in the atmosphere before decaying or being absorbed by biological or chemical processes.
-For CO2, it can range between 5 and 200 years, while it is about 12 years for methane and 114 years for N2O.
-For halocarbons, such as Chlorofluorocarbons, it is at least 45 years.
+This implies that a location will be impacted by the compounded effects of the atmospheric accumulation of gases from all the emission sources.
+The quantity of conventional greenhouse gases released into the atmosphere has increased substantially since the industrial revolution.
+The impacts of greenhouse gases are further complicated by differences in their atmospheric lifetime (or residence time), which is the time they spend in the atmosphere before decaying or being absorbed by biological or chemical processes.
+CO2 can range between 5 and 200 years, while it is about 12 years for methane and 114 years for NO2.
+For halocarbons, such as chlorofluorocarbons, it is at least 45 years.

-The activities of the transport industry release several million tons of greenhouse gases each year into the atmosphere, accounting between 25 and 30% of all greenhouse gas emissions.
+The activities of the transport industry release several million tons of greenhouse gases each year into the atmosphere, accounting for between 25 and 30% of all greenhouse gas emissions.
 There is an ongoing debate about to what extent these emissions are linked with climate change, but the debate relates more to the extent of these impacts than their nature.
-Some gases, particularly nitrogen oxide, also participate in depleting the stratospheric ozone (O3) layer, which naturally screens the earth’s surface from ultraviolet radiation.
+Some gases, particularly nitrogen oxide, also contribute to the depletion of the stratospheric ozone (O3) layer, which naturally screens the earth’s surface from ultraviolet radiation.
 The rise in air traffic, in addition to its emissions, has increased the number of contrails, which are mainly ice crystals formed from condensation around planes flying at high altitudes.
-They can contribute to climate change in a paradoxical fashion as, on the one hand, they can trap heat, and on the other, they are also reflecting solar radiation.
-In addition to being a contributor to climate change, transportation is also impacted by it, particularly over infrastructure (e.g. more floods due to rising sea levels) and operations (harsher operating conditions).
+They can contribute to climate change paradoxically as, on the one hand, they can trap heat; on the other hand, they also reflect solar radiation.
+In addition to contributing to climate change, transportation is also impacted by it, particularly over infrastructure (e.g. more floods due to potentially rising sea levels) and operations (more weather disruptions).

 b.
 Air quality

-Highway vehicles, marine engines, locomotives, and aircraft are the sources of pollution in the form of gas and particulate matter emissions.
+Highway vehicles, marine engines, locomotives, and aircraft are sources of pollution in the form of gas and particulate matter emissions.
 They affect air quality and cause damage to human health.
-The most common include lead (Pb), carbon monoxide (CO), nitrogen oxides (NOx), silicon tetrafluoride (SF6), benzene and volatile components (BTX), heavy metals (zinc, chrome, copper, and cadmium) and particulate matters (ash, dust).
-Lead emissions have declined substantially in the last decades as its use as an anti-knock agent for gasoline was banned in most of the world from the 1980s.
-Only a few countries, such as Myanmar, Iraq, and North Korea are still using leaded fuel.
-The main factors behind this ban were that tetraethyl lead (the form used as a fuel additive) was associated with neurotoxic effects on human beings and that it impaired catalytic converters.
+The most common include lead (Pb), carbon monoxide (CO), nitrogen oxides (NOx), silicon tetrafluoride (SF6), benzene and volatile components (BTX), heavy metals (zinc, chrome, copper, and cadmium), and particulate matters (ash, dust).
+Lead emissions have declined substantially in the last decades as its use as an anti-knock agent for gasoline was banned worldwide in the 1980s.
+The main factors behind this ban were that tetraethyl lead (the form used as a fuel additive) was associated with neurotoxic effects on human beings and impaired catalytic converters.

 Toxic air pollutants are associated with cancer, cardiovascular, respiratory, and neurological diseases.
 Carbon monoxide (CO), when inhaled, reduces the availability of oxygen in the circulatory system and can be extremely harmful and even deadly at specific concentrations.
-Nitrogen dioxide (NO2) emissions from transportation sources reduce lung function, affect the respiratory immune defense system, and increases the risk of respiratory problems.
-The emissions of sulfur dioxide (SO2) and nitrogen oxides (NOx) in the atmosphere form various acidic compounds that, when mixed in cloud water, creates acid rain.
+Nitrogen dioxide (NO2) emissions from transportation sources reduce lung function, affect the respiratory immune defense system, and increase the risk of respiratory problems.
+Sulfur dioxide (SO2) and nitrogen oxides (NOx) emissions in the atmosphere form acidic compounds that create acid rain when mixed in cloud water.
 Acid precipitation has detrimental effects on the built environment, reduces agricultural crop yields, and causes forest decline.

 Noise represents the general effect of irregular and chaotic sounds on people as well as animal life.
 Basically, noise is an undesirable sound.
-The acoustic measure of the intensity of noise is expressed in decibel (dB) with a scale ranging from 1 dB to 120 dB.
-Long term exposure to noise levels above 75 decibels severely hampers hearing and affects human physical and psychological well-being.
-Noise emanating from the movement of transport vehicles and the operations of ports, airports, and railyards affects human health through an increase in the risk of cardiovascular diseases.
+The acoustic measure of the noise intensity is expressed in decibels (dB) with a scale ranging from 1 dB to 120 dB.
+Long-term exposure to noise levels above 75 decibels severely hampers hearing and affects human physical and psychological well-being.
+Noise emanating from the movement of transport vehicles and the operations of ports, airports, and railyards affects human health by increasing the risk of cardiovascular diseases.
 Ambient noise is a frequent result of road transportation in urban areas, which is the cumulative outcome of all the noise generated by vehicles (ranging from 45 to 65 dB), impairs the quality of life and property values.
 Falling land values nearby acute noise sources such as airports are often noted since buyers are less willing to bid on properties in areas of elevated noise levels.
-Many noise regulations impose mitigation if noise reaches a defined level, such as sound walls and other soundproofing techniques.
+Many noise regulations impose mitigation measures if noise reaches a defined level, such as sound walls and other soundproofing techniques.

 d.
 Water quality